ousmanjobe/family_cookbook_app/README.md

 How to Run:

-- Clone the repository and open the project in Android Studio.
+- Clone the repository and open the project in Android Studio. (master branch)
 - Configure Firebase with your project credentials.
 - Sync the project with Gradle files.
 - Run the app on an emulator or physical device.